 - Plugins and extensions - Artillery ships with several plugins to make common tasks easier, and there’s a number of ready-to-use community plugins available

-- ⚡ Scale up your tests easily - Artillery Pro makes it easy to go from running a test on a developer’s machine, to running geographically distributed massively parallel load tests from your team’s own AWS account, including a fully-serverless option so that there’s no infra to manage.
+- Run your tests at scale - Artillery Pro makes it easy to go from running a test on a developer’s machine, to running geographically distributed massively parallel load tests from your team’s own AWS account, including a fully-serverless option so that there’s no infra to manage.

 one of fundamental rules of reliability engineering